larigaldie-n/data_science/First R projects/Human Activity Recognition Smartphone/README.md

 The data cleaning is comprised of 3 scripts :

-*run_analysis.R
+* run_analysis.R
 This runs the main cleaning procedure.
-It takes no argument, and returns a dataset with the average of each variable for each activity and each subject (see the Code Book for more details).
+It takes no argument, and returns a dataset with the average of each variable for each activity and each subject (see the Code Book for more details : CodeBook.md in this repo).

-*read_X_file.R
+* read_X_file.R
 This script is called by run_analysis(), and extracts data from X\*.txt files to create usable dataframes.

-*get_names.R
+* get_names.R
 This script is also called by run_analysis(), and extracts names from .txt files that contain key/names tuples (namely features.txt and activity_labels.txt) to create usable character vectors.

 ## Usage